honojs/website/api/request.md

 # HonoRequest

-The `HonoRequest` is an object that can be taken from `c.req` and is a wrapped [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.
+The `HonoRequest` is an object that can be taken from `c.req` which wraps a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.

 ## param()